ndeimler99/TARPON/README.md

 ## [Methylation](#methylation)

-Methylation data can be implemented into TARPON by specifying the --methylation parameter.
-If this is the case the --input parameter must be bam files containing the modified basecalling tags.
+Methylation has now been discontinued in TARPON.
+It is recommend that if you are interested in looking at modified bases within telomeric sequences you using TELOMOD which can be found at github.com/ndeimler99/TELOMOD/.
+TeloMod uses TARPON stats, bam, and clustering outputs as well as the raw ubam from modified basecalling to return cluster specific modification analyses.

 ## [Additional Help and Information](#help)